dfe-analytical-services/analysts-guide/CONTRIBUTING.md

 3. **Build the Project Locally**: Render the entire project to catch any errors.
                           ```quarto render ```

+###### Note: While this guide presents a terminal-based workflow, there are equivalent commands available in the R console for those who prefer working within R. For example, you can use ```quarto_preview()``` in the R console to preview your Quarto project.

 4. **Check for Errors and Warnings**: Review the console output and fix any issues.